-Remote training lets you join a live Sketchup course from your place of work or home.
-You can:
+Live online training lets you participate in a SketchUp course from your place of work or home.

-- See and hear our trainer and other delegates participating in the Sketchup training.
+- See and hear our trainer, and see the other delegates participating in the SketchUp training…

 - Interact by speaking, using chat, or raising your ‘virtual hand’ if you need assistance.

-- You’ll carry out exercises in Sketchup, assisted by our trainer.
-If you haven’t got Sketchup installed on your computer, we’ll send you a link to fully-functional trial software that you can download and install.
+- If you don’t have access to SketchUp software, we’ll send you a link to fully-functional trial software that you can download and install.

-- A range of training discounts on our scheduled Sketchup training courses.
+- A range of training discounts on our scheduled (public) SketchUp training courses.